 Meet our Speakers

-Please see below our speaker line-up for The Convenience Conference 2021.
+Please see below our speaker line-up from our conference last year!

 Stuart is the Managing Director of Property at the Co-op, responsible for around 6,000 properties, from Food stores and depots, to funeral homes and offices, throughout the UK.